deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 ~~ The Activity log contains details about user activities for a specified time range on Google Cloud Platform services such as Cloud Storage, Compute Engine, and BigQuery.
 By filtering the Activity log, it is possible to view activities for a particular user.
 Stackdriver logs are general-purpose logs and may not provide detailed information about user activities on specific resources like Cloud Storage buckets.

+Anytime a question mentions on-prem and Cloud, Google wants you to think about Cloud VPN.
 ~~ Cloud VPN: VPN is best when performing data transfer between cloud and on-prem with 3gbps Max.
 If nothing is happening with on-prem then it is not needed.
 Cloud VPN requires that addresses be reserved for connection thus you will pay for reserved IP and also the resource being used.
 ⭐ VPCs are Global and subnets across different regions can be accessed using private IPS, no Peering/VPN setup required.

+Using Cloud VPN or Interconnect, create a tunnel to a VPC in Google Cloud.
+Cloud VPN or Interconnect can be used to establish a secure and reliable connection between the on-premises data centre and Google Cloud.
+~~ Cloud Router is a Google Cloud service that enables dynamic route advertisement and path selection for VPC networks.
+By creating a custom route advertisement for 199.36.153.4/30 and announcing it to the on-premises network through the tunnel, the on-premises servers can reach the Cloud Storage service using the internal IP address.
+Announce that network to your on-premises network through the tunnel.
+In your on-premises network, By configuring the DNS server to resolve *.googleapis.com as a CNAME to restricted.googleapis.com, the on-premises servers can reach the Cloud Storage service using the internal IP address without needing internet access.

 ~~ Cloud CDN: improves website performance by caching content in edge locations closer to the user.